miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

   This attribute is available when the KVM_CAP_XEN_HVM ioctl indicates support for KVM_XEN_HVM_CONFIG_EVTCHN_SEND features.
 It sets the event channel port/priority for the VIRQ_TIMER of the vCPU, as well as allowing a pending timer to be saved/restored.
-Setting the timer port to zero disables kernel handling of the singleshot timer.

 KVM_XEN_VCPU_ATTR_TYPE_UPCALL_VECTOR
   This attribute is available when the KVM_CAP_XEN_HVM ioctl indicates